Vrixyz/pages/content/blog/contribution_story_winit/index.md

 YES!
 But that post is long, I'm not faster than life[^4] so I'll consider this story done, but keep your eyes open, I'm not done with open source!

-[^4]: reference to rust ecosystem content creator: [fasterthanlime](https://fasterthanli.me/), known for his long deep dive articles.
+[^4]: reference to [fasterthanlime](https://fasterthanli.me/), a rustlang content creator from which I appreciate his long deep dive articles.

 <br />